Brownie Baked Oatmeal

 4. Arman’s recipe tips

 • They are so fudgy.
-Not only is this recipe quick and easy, but it has the texture of actual brownies.
+It has the texture of actual brownies.
 They are thick, fudgy, and almost gooey in the middle.

 • Healthy and filling.
-This recipe uses a touch of coconut oil instead of butter and replaces most of the added fat with unsweetened applesauce.
-Because oats are packed with whole grains, fiber, and protein, they will fill you up for hours.
-Also, they happen to be dairy-free.
+My recipe uses a touch of coconut oil instead of butter and replaces most of the added fat with unsweetened applesauce.
+Because oats are packed with whole grains, fiber, and protein, they keep you full and satisfied until lunch.

 • Oats.
 Rolled oats are blended down into a flour-like consistency.
-This, in turn, will help create a lighter texture instead of a more dense one.
+This, in turn, will help create a lighter texture instead of a denser one.
 You can use my homemade oat flour if you prefer.

-• Cocoa powder.
+• Unsweetened cocoa powder.
 I like using Dutch-processed cocoa powder for an intense chocolate flavor.
-When buying powder, remember to purchase unsweetened cocoa powder.
+For a richer flavor, I sometimes use dark cocoa powder.

 • Salt.
 You need just a little salt to bring out the sweetness of the chocolate.